Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 ## Tools

-**Suggested exercises**[^There are many other great approaches, for example with kettlebells.
+**Suggested exercises** [^There are many other great approaches, for example with kettlebells.
 The same principle applies: train till (near) exhaustion of muscles.]

 What matters here is exhausting your muscles with short and intense exercise.
 For most people talking to a personal trainer at a gym is the best idea (often a single consult is free).
+There are many good and bad trainers out there, if you think your trainer doesn't suit you, change to a different one.

 | Exercise | Target |
 | -------- | ------ |